 1 – Design your brand

-The important thing is to establish a main thrust, a key idea for your brand to make you unique in the landscape of your competitors.
-Instagram introduced the Nametag, a kind of customizable badge useful to print in advertising or banner.
-Use them to promote your brand.
+You have to establish a key idea for your brand to make you unique in the landscape of your competitors.

 2 – Quality and Scenography